 Typical fireworks injuries

-At Sanford Health, there are typically about 230 visits to the ER each day during the week of July 4, most of them being children and young adults.
+At Sanford Health, there are typically about 230 visits to the ER each day during the week of July 4, with most of the patients being children and young adults.

 About 40% of injuries we see are to the hands and fingers, specifically burns to the hands from people touching a sparkler or from fireworks going off earlier than expected.